-Draw the diagram opposite on the flipchart (without the arrows).
+Draw the diagram (opposite) on the flipchart (without the arrows).
 Ask the following questions and then ask them to draw relationships between them.

 How does illness affect a child's appetite and eating?
-Answer: They eat less.
+Answer: The child eats less.

 What happens to a child's weight if they eat less?
-Answer: They may lose weight.
+Answer: The child may lose weight.

 If a child is low weight are they able to fight off infections?
-Answer: They are less able to fight infections.
+Answer: The child is less able to fight infections.